HerrLab/LAB_STUFF/Lab_Orders.md

 ### DO WE NEED THIS STUFF

-- Sprayers (for ethanol 70%)
+- Sprayers (for ethanol 70%) - we have just 1
-- 10uL Tips
+- 200uL and 1000uL Tips with filter
 - Big Flasks for media
 - Big Beakers for media
 - Powdered PDA media (or good recipe)
-- petri plates
+- Petri plates
-- brushes to clean glasswear
+- Brushes to clean glasswear
 - autoclave jars for tubes
 - drill for pestle grinding